cmomo/bagMR/README.md

 # bagMR

-This is the website for paper "<i> Evaluating the causal effect of tobacco smoking on white matter brain aging: a two-sample Mendelian randomization analysis in UK Biobank<i> ".
+This is the website for paper <b><i>"Evaluating the causal effect of tobacco smoking on white matter brain aging: a two-sample Mendelian randomization analysis in UK Biobank"</i></b>.

 BAGcalculation.txt contains the Python code for calculating brain aging gap (BAG)